-The authors wish to thank Prof. S. Suzuki, Center for Marine Environmental Studies, Matsuyama, Ehime University, Japan for constructive suggestions for this study and the University of Sri Jayewardenepura for providing financial support for the study (ASP/06/RE/SCI/2013/20; Centre for water quality and algae research).
+The authors wish to thank Prof. S. Suzuki, Center for Marine Environmental Studies, Matsuyama, Ehime University, Japan for constructive suggestions for this study and the University of Sri Jayewardenepura for providing financial support (ASP/06/RE/SCI/2013/20; Centre for water quality and algae research).